zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - If you don’t have enough experience to regenerate beliefs when they are deleted, then do you have enough experience to connect that belief to anything at all?

+##### Luke Muehlhauser

+- You are not a Bayesian homunculus whose reasoning is “corrupted” by cognitive biases.
+You just _are_ cognitive biases.

 ##### Alberto Brandolini